Overview

 -

+Once you finish uploading your files, click on Validate to check whether your project is valid.
 Successful validation of your uploaded project entails the following:

 - It should be a valid project